sellmair/krate/docs/krate.md

 # Package krate.binding

-Handles binding of `EntityTable`s with `Entity`s
+Handles binding of `EntityTable`s with entities

 ## Example

-A binding can be created as:
+A binding can be created with:

 ```kotlin
 @SqlTable(People::class)